PeterMortensen/Edit_Overflow/Dot_NET/OverflowHelper/OverflowHelper/Source/cross/README.md

  * Formatting of the checkin message in various forms (e.g. with Oxford comma and Stack Overflow style).
  * Formatting of the URL in various forms (e.g. Markdown, HTML).
+ * Policy for duplicate lookups (order, duplication or not in the edit summary).

 Even though the source files are in C#, they are a sort of pseudo code: